Ricky0708/iCat.Libraries/iCat.Authorization/README.md

 ### Configure Requirment and Handler

-Register providers and permits/permissions using the `.AddWebAuthorizationPermission(typeof(PermitEnum))` method, add a requirment to the policies via `.AddAuthorizationPermissionRequirment()`.<br>
+Register providers and privileges/permissions using the `.AddWebAuthorizationPermission(typeof(PrivilegeEnum))` method, add a requirment to the policies via `.AddAuthorizationPermissionRequirment()`.<br>
-iCat.Authorization.Web needs to use `IHttpContextAccessor` to obtain the current requested permits/permissions.
+iCat.Authorization.Web needs to use `IHttpContextAccessor` to obtain the current requested privileges/permissions.

 ```C#
     using iCat.Authorization.Web.Extensions;